sharadd19/Tic-Tac-Toe/README.md

 How I will go about building this game

-- Select whether you want to play with another person, or a computer BOARD
+- Select whether you want to play with another person, or a computer

+BOARD
-Create the board
+- Create the board
-Get the board
+- Get the board
-Update the board / print the board
+- Update the board / print the board

 PLAY GAME
-Get players turn
+- Get players turn
-Place symbol on the board
+- Place symbol on the board
+    - make sure you can't place it on a location with an existing value
-check to see if win, draw, lose
+- check to see if win, draw, lose
-    win (meets winning combos)
+    - win (meets winning combos)
-    draw (all cells are filled and no winning combinations) if one of the above then end game if none of the above (cells are not filled) then switch turns
+    - draw (all cells are filled and no winning combinations)
+    - if one of the above then end game
+- if none of the above and cells are not filled then switch turns

 GAME CONTROLLER
-play the game
+- play the game

 - 3x3 grid of cells that are clickable